mattduffield/frontendcreator/designer.md

 * **Save button** - this will allow you to save your current work.
 * **Preview button** - this will allow you to launch a new browser tab and preview your work.
 Remember to save so that your changes will be reflected!
 * **Export button** - this will allow you to export the screen as a view (.html) and view-model (.js) file for you to play with outside the tool.
 * **User button** - this will allow you to logout and see the database you are currently connected to.
+It also provides a link to help documentation.

 ![Designer User Settings dialog](images/designer-user-settings.png)